Find out what the law says about smoking, at what age you can start to smoke and who can buy cigarettes.

 What age do you have to be?

 You need to be 18 to buy tobacco in Scotland (it's the same in other parts of the U.K. too).

 It is illegal for shops and supermarkets to sell any tobacco products in Scotland to anyone under the age of 18.

 It is illegal for anyone under 18 to buy or attempt to buy any tobacco products.
 This is to try and reduce the number of people exposed to smoking related diseases and to bring the law in line with alcohol.
 It's also illegal for anyone over 18 to buy tobacco products for people underage.
 Find out more about what the law says about buying restricted age goods for people under the age of 18.

 What about e-cigarettes?

-The new rules in Scotland make it illegal for anyone under 18 to buy e-cigarettes or vapes, also known as tobacco and nicotine vapour products (NVPs).
+The law in Scotland makes it illegal for anyone under 18 to buy e-cigarettes or vapes, also known as tobacco and nicotine vapour products (NVPs).
 It also means anyone buying NVPs for those underage will also be breaking the law.

-As for whether you can 'vape' indoors, each business is different - some see them as the same as cigarettes and won’t permit indoor use.
-Scotrail for example won’t allow you to vape on trains, stations or train depots.
-However others may permit you to vape indoors and in public places.
+As for whether you can 'vape' indoors, each business is different - some see them as the same as cigarettes and won’t permit indoor-use.
+ScotRail for example won’t allow you to vape on trains, at stations or at train depots.
+However, others may permit you to vape indoors and in public places.
 It is up to each individual company what their policy is on them and it's always best to check if it applies to you.